 Of all the things that you need to think about for your tow truck business, the type of equipment you are going to use is the most important.
 You want to make sure that you choose the right type of vehicle to get the job done as quickly, efficiently, and safely as possible.

 It might seem like choosing a tow truck is a fairly simple process; after all, all tow trucks are designed to haul vehicles.
 However, in reality, trucks are actually designed to haul differently, and can be difficult to maintain without a proper commercial cleaning company, so you want to choose a vehicle that will best suit the needs of you and your customers.

 Here’s a look at four different types of tow trucks and their uses.

 The Flatbed Tow Truck

-Also known as the “rollback” or “slide” tow truck, new flatbed for sale are the most commonly used towing vehicles.
+Also known as the “rollback” or “slide” tow truck, new flatbed are the most commonly used towing vehicles.
 They feature an empty, flat bed (hence the name) that is outfitted with hydraulics.
 The hydraulics allow the flatbed to move up and down, making them quite easy to use.

 When it comes time for towing, the flatbed is lowered down to the ground and a vehicle is either driven or hauled onto it.
 Once the vehicle is on the bed and secured in place, the bed is lifted back up so that the truck can be driven.

 Flatbeds are considered the safest tow trucks, as they cause minimal damage to the vehicles they haul and are so easy to use.
-Additionally, they can be used to transport all types of machinery, including cars, trucks, motorcycles and even boats.
+Additionally, they can be used to transport all types of machinery, including cars, trucks, motorcycles, and boats.